INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: Introduction

 \section{Introduction}

-Real-World data sets are an essential part of the research and development process in the field of robotics.
-When developing new methods, one of the first steps is to test and prove an approach with flawless simulated data sequences, followed by more advanced verification in which the simulated data needs to reflect real-world sensor behaviors such as noise, non-Gaussian signal distributions, and environment-based signal degradation.
+Real-world datasets are an essential part of the research and development process in the field of robotics.
+When developing new methods and algorithms, one of the first steps is to test and prove an approach with flawless simulated data sequences, followed by more advanced verification in which the simulated data needs to reflect real-world sensor behaviors such as noise, non-Gaussian signal distributions, and environment-based signal degradation.
 Modeling realistic sensor signals and their degradation linked to the environment is a difficult, if not impossible, task.
-At this stage, real-world data sets with accurate ground truth are a prerequisite to move from the ivory tower to real-world applications.
+At this stage, real-world datasets with accurate ground~truth are a prerequisite to move from the ivory tower to real-world applications.

-Existing \ac{UAV} data sets focus on isolated topics such as \ac{VIO}, indoor navigation, or vehicle control with aspects to energy efficiency as presented by \cite{Rodrigues2021}.
-Data sets focusing on outdoor \ac{UAV} applications are sparse, and the provided ground truth for subsequent algorithm development and evaluation is not of sufficient quality.
+Existing \ac{UAV} datasets focus on isolated topics such as \ac{VIO}, indoor navigation, or vehicle control with aspects to energy efficiency as presented by \cite{Rodrigues2021}.
+Datasets focusing on outdoor \ac{UAV} applications are sparse, and the provided ground~truth for subsequent algorithm development and evaluation is not of sufficient quality.
 In addition, research towards multi-environment \ac{UAV} operations is progressively increasing.
 One example is the transition of \acp{UAV} from outdoor environments to indoor locations and vice versa.
+Such operations cause changes to the sensor availability, such as \ac{GNSS} sensors, which become unavailable in particular phases.
+Other side effects include anomalies in the magnetic field, close to building structures, which affect the readings of a magnetometer, or changing light conditions affecting \ac{VIO} approaches.
+It may also require changes of the navigation reference frames if the available sensors provide relative navigation, e.g., \ac{VIO}.